HerrRiebmann/KDS2Bluetooth/README.md

 * SOIC Board (*to solder L9637 SMD on it*)

 The L9637 converts the one wire K-Line bidirectional into a serial signal (Rx & Tx).
+Connect Rx to Rx, Tx to Tx and VCC to 5V Output from Arduino.
+VCC, Gnd and K-Line to the Bike.
+A PullUp-resistor is needed between power supply (VCC) and K-Line!
 The capacitor reduces the 12V (*or more while charging*) to 6V to supply the Arduino VIN.
-A PullUp-resistor is needed between power supply and K-Line.
 HC-06 is a slave Bluetooth device.
 If needed, you can use a HC-05 master.

 ##Software: